vhawk19/Py_Primer/Functions/Introduction_to_Functions.md

 ## Advantages of using a function:

   * It allows for a significantly shorter length for the program code.
-  * You can reuse the code repeatedly instead of rewriting the same set of instructions again
+  * You can reuse the code repeatedly instead of rewriting the same set of instructions again.
+  * Significantly improves code debugging: it'll allow you to pinpoint an error to a specific code block.
+  * If a certain function breaks during developement, you can still run the rest of the program without issues.